Indonesia Itinerary Guide

 Before jumping to the next city, you should also check out Kota Tua.
 This well-preserved downtown area is full of museums, colorful bikes, and mouthwatering restaurants that will surely take you back in time.

 Just three hours away from Jakarta by train, you will reach Bandung.
-It is also possible to reach it by bus, which will give you a cheaper and shorter travel.
-However, because of the elevated location of the city, it certainly is worth it to sit through the train ride!
+It is also possible to reach it by bus, giving you a cheaper and shorter trip.
+However, because of the city’s elevated location, it is worth it to sit through the train ride!

 This city is positively one of the lesser touristy areas on the Java island.
 This is not to say that it has nothing to offer.
 Bandung is home to some of the most beautiful and pristine Dutch architectural buildings that have stood the test of time.
 Because of its elevation, the city is constantly embraced by a cooling wind, making it a perfectly walkable city.